V4Fire/Core/src/core/prelude/string/README.md

 # core/prelude/string

-This modules extends the String constructor and prototype with extra methods, like `String.prototype.camelize`, etc.
+This module extends the String constructor and prototype with extra methods, like `String.prototype.camelize`, etc.